fmtlib/fmt/doc/syntax.rst

 A *format_spec* field can also include nested replacement fields in certain positions within it.
-These nested replacement fields can contain only an argument index; format specifications are not allowed.
+These nested replacement fields can contain only an argument id; format specifications are not allowed.
 This allows the formatting of a value to be dynamically specified.

 See the :ref:`formatexamples` section for some examples.